bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/19-Esther.md

 ^4^ The king said, “Who is in the court?”
 Now Haman had come into the outer court of the king’s house, to speak to the king about hanging Mordecai on the gallows that he had prepared for him.

-^5^ The king’s servants said to him, “Behold,^^ Haman stands in the court.”
+^5^ The king’s servants said to him, “Behold,^a^ Haman stands in the court.”
-^[6:5 “Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
+^a^[**6:5** “Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.]

 The king said, “Let him come in.” ^6^ So Haman came in.
 The king said to him, “What shall be done to the man whom the king delights to honour?”